Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     echo =+=+=+=+=+=+=+= END OF Your public key.
       '
     ```
-    After running the above, your terminal should look something like this [keygen output][sample-ssh-keygen-output].
+    After running the above, your terminal should look similar to this [keygen output][sample-ssh-keygen-output].

     Between the =+=+=+=+=+=+=+= is one line of ASCII output, which will likely
     show up on your terminal as multiple lines.
 If you are later cutting and pasting
     it into MyAccessId.org, make sure there are no NewLines or Spaces in the
     resulting pasted text.

     Next, you will be asked for a passphrase.
-Please choose a secure
-    passphrase.
-It should be at least 8 characters long and should contain
-    numbers, letters and special characters.
-If you prefer not to use special characters,
-    make sure that the passphrase is at least 19 characters long.
-    **Do not leave the passphrase empty**.
-    **Write down this passphrase to a secure place.**
-    **This passphrase will be needed later to log in.**
-    **Do not give this passphrase to anyone.**
-    **Do not include this passphrase in any support requests.** (There is no legitimate
-    use of this passphrase by any support personnel, at any time.
-Report anyone asking
-    you to give them your passphrase or password, immediately please.)
+See [important note][#passphrase] about
+    the passhrase.

     After that a SSH key pair is created.
 You should have files named
     `id_rsa_lumi` and `id_rsa_lumi.pub` in your `$HOME/.ssh` directory.